Monisha-RK10/Proj3/docs/docs.md

 - Dual-threshold strategy: Tracks high-confidence detections for new/confirmed tracks & low-confidence detections to help associate missed tracks.
 - Simple Kalman Filter: Models bounding boxes with (center x, center y, aspect ratio, height) for prediction and update.

+BYTETrack gets detections → splits into high/low confidence → matches high-conf detections with existing tracks using IoU.
+- Unmatched high-conf detections start new tracks.
+- Unmatched tracks are rescued using low-confidence detections if IoU allows.
+- Still unmatched tracks are retained up to `track_buffer` frames.
+- Only high-conf detections can create new IDs, low-conf can only extend existing ones.

 ---

 ### Why BYTETrack: